Goji-Berry-gou qi zi-Lycium chinense

 Goji Berry - Lungs

-Nourishes Lung Yin for dry coughs, or coughs.
+Nourishes Lung Yin for dry coughs, or chronic coughs.
 Goji can help restore the Lungs for ex-smokers.
 Root Bark - Cough or wheezing caused by Lung Heat.

 Goji Berry - Heart